 - Wisconsin: ForwardHealth; BadgerCare

-Using insurance to pay for addiction treatment may feel confusing and frustrating, but it doesn’t have to be a complex process.
+Using insurance to pay for alcohol or drug addiction treatment may feel confusing and frustrating, but it doesn’t have to be a complex process.
 Insurance can help reduce or eliminate the cost of addiction treatment, alleviating one of the biggest concerns most individuals have about entering recovery.

-If you are considering entering addiction treatment and you’re worried about cost, do not let this worry keep you from beginning your new sober phase of life.
-Contact a treatment specialist today to learn more about rehab centers that accept Medicaid.
+If you or a loved one are considering entering addiction treatment and you’re worried about cost, do not let this worry keep you from beginning your new sober phase of life.
+Contact a treatment specialist today to learn more about rehab centers that accept Medicaid and your treatment options.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.